 Bachelor of Business in Hotel ManagementBachelors Degree

-This full-fee paying degree, offered at The Hotel School Sydney and The Hotel School Melbourne, focuses on hotel operational skills, management practices in the hospitality industry and the skills needed for employment in a competitive and changing global business environment.
-The Hotel Schools are a partnership between Southern Cross University and Mulpha Australia, whose property portfolio includes the InterContinental Sydney, Hayman Island, InterContinental, Sanctuary Cove Resort, Salzburg Apartments, Marritz Alpine, and, Bimbadgen Estate.
+This full-fee paying degree, offered at The Hotel School Sydney, focuses on hotel operational skills, management practices in the hospitality industry and the skills needed for employment in a dynamic and competitive global business environment.
+The Hotel School Sydney is a partnership between Southern Cross University and Mulpha Australia, whose property portfolio includes the InterContinental Sydney, Hayman Island, InterContinental, Sanctuary Cove Resort, Salzburg Apartments, Marritz Alpine, and, Bimbadgen Estate.

-All applicants for The Hotel Schools are selected on their individual merit.
+All applicants for The Hotel School Sydney are selected on their individual merit.
 While recent academic performance or professional experience is used as an indicator of ability to undertake studies at a tertiary level, applicants will also be invited to an interview as part of the final application process.

 Make decisions and exercise judgement in relation to hotel operations and management